department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ### Have you already filed an appeal?

-When the VBA Regional Office (RO) receives your Notice of Disagreement (NOD), you'll be able to check the status of your appeal on Vets.gov.
+When the VBA Regional Office (RO) receives your Notice of Disagreement (NOD), you’ll be able to check the status of your appeal on Vets.gov.

 <a class="usa-button-primary" href="/track-claims">Track Your Appeal</a>
 </div>